EvilStew/tauri-commands-viewer/README.md

 Application: cmd
 Arguments: ["/C", "C:\\\\Program Files\\\\7-Zip\\\\7z.exe"]
-* Will show the 7-Zip's CLI version and usage
+* Will show the 7-Zip's CLI version and usage *Seems to be not working sometimes*

 ## Install